-Radio Buttons: These are used for selecting among alternatives, like small/medium/large/xlarge or male/female.
+Radio Buttons: This is for selecting among alternatives, like yes/no or hot/cold.
 Exactly one item can be selected.
 Each button in a group shares the same name.
 Make sure your items are part of a group that works that way.
-All buttons in the group must have the same name, which should meaningfully describe the thing that is being chosen.